DontSuCharlie/dontsucharlie.github.io/README.md

 Interests: ???
 Skills: C++, Unity, Unreal, JS, etc.

-## Tab Menu
-1. Have that fluid animation playing
-2. Change the
-2. Make it so words appear/disappear (e.g. FORMAL EXPERIENCE and PERSONAL PROJECTS)
-3.

-# Experience
-1. Make the row heights consistent
-2. Decide on a format (i.e. Title, Dates, Description)
-3. Stylize format
-4. Link them to the sites too
-5. Decrease the size of the logo's PNG's.
-We really want to minimize the size.
-6. convert to table

 # Projects
 1. Make the little clickable boxes (width = 1/2 or 1/3 of the screen)
 2. Include the Global Game Jam project

-# Formal Stuff
-1.